meenakshy12/LinguaLatvia-/readme.md

 #### Start the React App

-To start the React app, run:
+To start the React app,open terminal in LinguaLatvia folder and run:

 ```bash
 npm run dev